padalasuraj/Hometown_flavours/README.md

 - **Personalized Experience**

    Tailor your orders to match your taste preferences.
-Whether you're a fan of spicy flavors or prefer the simplicity, we've got you covered.
+Whether you're a fan of spicy flavors or prefer simplicity, we've got you covered.

  - **Timely Deliveries**